philipe-go/UE4-BattleArena/readme.md

 ### Task 8

 - #### Task: Done
-- #### Bonus: Implemented but not working properly - node connection removed to avoid bugs
+- #### Bonus: Implemented but decided to be removed as does not fit the game concept - node connection removed to avoid bugs

 ### Task 9